Account Search Logout

 “The Owl stays,” Carbilius declares.

-Cingetorix walks into his embrace.
+Cingetorix enters his embrace.
 “You’re late, my old adversary,”

-Ciniod defends, “He’s only been here a few moments,”
+Ciniod steps to her brother, “He’s only been here a few moments,”

-“And here he’ll remain,” Carbilius says, staring down Cassibelanus.
+“And here he’ll remain,” Carbilius decides, staring down Cassibelanus.
 “That was Ostin’s wish,”

 “It was his wish for a time,” Cassibelanus reveals.
-“This one has shown himself to be an unsavory druid,”
+“But this one has shown himself to be an unsavory druid,”

 “Is there any other kind?”
 Segobax asks.